ByZNexus/Fortnite-Versions/README.md

 ## Welcome to the universal page for Fortnite Version !

-## Big thanks to the [Reboot](https://discord.gg/rebootmp) for their latest announcement about my page :)
+## Big thanks to the [Reboot](https://discord.gg/rebootmp) server for their latest announcement about my page :)

-## Note : Any build above S23 and under the "fn-builds.net" site might not always be up, just try to download later in the day
+## Note : Any build above S21 and under the "fn-builds.net" site might not always be up, just try to download later in the day

 ## [ByZNexus](https://www.youtube.com/@ByZNexu5) owns this, please consider supporting by subscribing :)